YUJIA8/EC500/tweepyapi/readme.md

 Note:
 ====
-Sometimes when the height or the width of the photos cannot be divided by 2, it will come up with an error.
-To be faster to solve this problem, just try again and download another set of photos, until it works, thx.
+1, Sometimes when the height or the width of the photos cannot be divided by 2, it will come up with an error.
+To be faster to solve this problem, just try again and download another set of photos, until it works, thx.<br>
+2, remember to export your credentials-- in your terminal, type in "export GOOGLE_APPLICATION_CREDENTIALS="key.json"", make sure your key.json file is in your folder which has this python file.